Mega-Pan/The-Rust-Book-Practice/readme.md

 # About

-This is a practice of rust.
+This is a practice for rust.
 The book link is [[here]](https://doc.rust-lang.org/book/)